|« PreviousNext »|

 In addition, you cannot modify a Reserved Instance Marketplace offering before or at the same time that you purchase it.
 However, you can submit a modification request after you purchase a Marketplace offering.
 For more information, see Reserved Instance Marketplace.

-Only the following attributes are being modified: Availability Zone in the same Region, instance type in the same instance family (e.g., the M1 instance type), and network platform.
+Only the following attributes are being modified: Availability Zone in the same Region, instance type in the same instance family (e.g., the M1 instance family), and network platform.

 When modifying the instance type attribute